 Why Is Flour Not Soluble In Water?

-These helical structures found in starch molecules also play a big role in the water solubility of flour.
+The helical structures found in starch molecules mentioned above play a big role in the water solubility of flour.

-In short, flour is not soluble in water as it is mostly made of starch, which has a tightly packed helical structure that prevents it from bonding with water molecules, thus making it insoluble in water.
-Flour also contains the protein gliadin and some lipids, both of which are insoluble in water.
+In short, flour is not soluble in water as it is mostly made of starch that has a tightly packed helical structure.
+This prevents flour from bonding with water molecules, thus making it insoluble in water.
+Flour also contains the protein called gliadin and some lipids, both of which are insoluble in water.

-Sometimes you might hear the answer to this being that the molecules in flour, such as starch are just too big to be dissolved in water.
-This, however, is simply not true.
+Sometimes you might hear that the molecules in flour (such as starch) are just too big to be dissolved in water, which would explain its water-insolubility.
+This, however, is not really true.

-In the case of starch, it is made of amylopectin and amylose molecules and in fact, amylopectin is a larger molecule, yet it is still more water-soluble than amylose.
+In the case of starch, it is made of amylopectin and amylose molecules – in fact, amylopectin is a larger molecule, yet it is still more water-soluble than amylose.

-This comes down to the fact that amylose has a kind of helical or crystalline structure (similar to DNA), which is a result of all of the atoms aligning in the most low-energy way possible and therefore, they form this helix shape.
+This comes down to the fact that amylose has a kind of helical structure (similar to DNA), which is a result of all the atoms aligning in the most low-energy way possible and therefore, they form this helix shape.

-This helical structure is too tightly packed for water molecules to get within its structure, thus amylose is not water soluble.
+This helical structure is too tightly packed for water molecules to get within its structure, thus making amylose generally insoluble in water.

 Amylopectin, on the other hand, has a more linear structure that is also very branched out.
-This makes it very easy for water molecules to form hydrogen bonds with the hydroxyl (OH) groups found in the amylopectin molecule, thus making it water soluble.
+This makes it easy for water molecules to form hydrogen bonds with the hydroxyl (OH) groups found in the amylopectin molecule – which further makes them water soluble.

 So, the bottom line is that molecular structure is the deciding factor in water solubility, not molecule size.